 Saying that life in the Wakhan Valley is not without challenges would be an understatement.
 But its timeless pace is a relief from Tajikistan’s capital Dushanbe that is changing at breakneck speed.
 It was only after the fall of the Soviet Union that the Pamirs opened up to tourism, and you still have to make an effort to reach this untamed area with its unforgiving roads, lack of much tourism infrastructure and regulated access – visitors need to buy a special permit.

 Men and women alternate bathing in the mineral-rich waters that gush directly out of rock and into the semi-open pool.
 My wife, who took her turn with a bunch of chatty local ladies, was told that women come here particularly in the hope of having children.
-The spring, it is said, boosts fertility – a claim I hope is false, worried my wife might exit the waters miraculously pregnant.
+The spring, it was said, boosts fertility – a claim I hoped was false, worried my wife might exit the waters miraculously pregnant.

 Pointing out sites of interest with quick whistles as if he’s The Little Prince hosting two flabbergasted aliens who’ve just landed on his planet

-When we finally visit the Yamshun fortress I feel re-energised, and the steep climb takes no more than five minutes.
+When we finally visited the Yamshun fortress I felt re-energised, and the steep climb took no more than five minutes.
 The ruins stand on high rock walls that loom over the vastness of the valley with the magnificent, snow-covered Afghan mountain peaks soaring in the background.
 Some parts of the fortress date to the Greco-Bactrian and Kushan periods of the 3rd to 1st centuries BC; others to the early medieval period.
-“This was probably the only fortress at the time with hot, running water,” Sharaf says while pointing out an ancient covered canal system through which the spring waters of Bibi Fatima flowed directly into the fortress.
+“This was probably the only fortress at the time with hot, running water,” Sharaf said while pointing out an ancient covered canal system through which the spring waters of Bibi Fatima flowed directly into the fortress.

 The temperature drops and the sky is clouding up, but when we finally arrive at Base Camp, our efforts were worth it.
 The 4,200-metre-high meadows are completely deserted, animated only by the sound of melted ice-water murmuring in meandering streams.
 Steep, dark rock formations surround us as if we’ve stumbled onto a vast, ancient stage.
 When the clouds rise, a majestic snow-dusted Peak Engels slowly reveals itself.
 Little Munir and I high-five each other.